Peterlee & Horden RFC: Mini & Junior

-Peterlee & Horden have a very successful mini & junior set up with teams from U8 > U18.
+Peterlee & Horden have a very successful mini & junior set up with teams from U8 to U18.

-February 2012, saw Horden (as was) have their U13s, U16s and U18s all in the respective County Cup semi-finals for the 2011/12 season.
+February 2012, saw Horden (as was) have their U13s, U16s and U18s all in the respective County Cup semi-finals for the 2011–12 season.
 Peterlee & Horden now have successful U12s, U14s and U16s girls teams.

 A number of players from the club have gone on to represent Durham County and the club currently has a number of players at the regional school of rugby.

 Rivals

 In recent years, Peterlee & Horden's main rivals have been Hartlepool Rovers.
 West Hartlepool are the other main local derby.